vijithassar/memento/README.md

 project();
 ```

-Core API functionality can be used without calling the instance.
+Basic functionality can be used without calling the instance.

 ### Extend ###